bishaldml/Infrastructure-as-Code-with-Terraform/1. Infrastructure as Code with Terraform/README.md

 In this lab you will learn how to perform the following tasks:

 1. Verify Terraform installation
 2. Google Cloud as the provider
-3.  reate, change, and destroy Google Cloud resources by using Terraform
+3. Create, change, and destroy Google Cloud resources by using Terraform

 ```